Alamink/Project_7/README.md

 ## requirement to run project wihtout error
 In Ganache make sure you have min of 100 accounts.
-In Ganache set GAS PRICE to 20000000000 and GAS LIMIT to 9999999
+In Ganache set GAS PRICE to 20000000000 and GAS LIMIT to 9999999 Also, make sure to run server first and wait until 50 oracle has been registered then run dapp.

 ## Install